-- 1. The owner should retain an A/E at project initiation to prepare the D-B criteria documents.
+- The owner should retain an A/E at project initiation to prepare the D-B criteria documents.
 This allows the owner to have more input into the concept design and set standards and criteria for the project.
 Also, due to the uniqueness of parking structures, it is important to have the A/E led by a parking consultant or for a parking consultant to have a significant role on the design team. - 2.
 D-B criteria documents should clearly define the project scope, function, appearance, quality, materials, and operations.
 The level of completeness of these documents varies, but generally they are in the 10 to 30 percent range (between Schematic Design and Design Development level of completeness). - 3.
 The owner should use a very transparent selection process to hire the D-B contractor, using the D-B criteria documents as the basis of the Request for Qualifications/Proposals (RFQ/RFP). - 4.
 The selection process should consider the D-B teams' technical qualifications and experience in addition to cost.
 Typically, there is a weighting of selection criteria such as the experience and expertise of the firms and key personnel making up the team, experience of the team working together, technical merits of design, project appearance, quality and safety programs of the contractor, references, schedule, and cost.
-The selection criteria and weighting should be defined in the RFQ/RFP. - 5.
-The owner's A/E who prepared the D-B criteria documents should continue on during the final design and construction to represent the owner's interest and help assure that the design and construction are completed in conformance with the D-B criteria documents.
+The selection criteria and weighting should be defined in the RFQ/RFP.